Agreement to Arbitrate Enforceable Even After Termination of Agreement with Assisted-Living Facility

 10/10/18

-By: Laura Flynn In O’Connor v.
-Uber, a case in which California Uber drivers assert they should be categorized as employees rather than independent contractors, the Ninth Circuit Court of Appeals recently issued an order reversing the district court’s denial of Uber’s motions to compel arbitration.
-The Court rejected Plaintiffs’ assertion Uber’s arbitration agreements were…
+In O’Connor v.
+Uber, a case in which California Uber drivers assert they should be categorized as employees rather than independent contractors, the Ninth Circuit Court of Appeals recently issued an order reversing the district court’s denial …

 Arbitrability – Who Decides?